student filmmakers film festivals, video, forums, filmmaking, hd video, final cut pro filmmakers network filmmaking

 read detail...

-Get Financing for Your Independent Film: Ensuring Distribution and Choosing Scripts
+Get Financing for Your Independent Film

 There are many different ways to fund a film, and not necessarily out of your own pocket.
 You have to start by preparing yourself for an effective fundraising campaign.
 Arm yourself with a few basic tools...